HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_medium_cfg.md

 - Pages and Portlets - 30%

-### DX core tuning and enhancements after 10000 concurrent user run
+### DX core tuning and enhancements for 10000 concurrent user run

 The following list contains details of tuning and enhancements done to DX core during testing: